 A DPS STA is either a DPS non-AP STA or a DPS mobile AP.
 It is TBD whether an AP that is not a Mobile AP may be a DPS AP or not.

-[DPS operation]The DPS operation allows a DPS STA to operate in lower capability (LC) mode and to transition to higher capability (HC) mode upon reception of an initial Control frame transmitted by its associated DPS Supporting STA and that is addressed to the STA.
+[DPS operation]The DPS operation allows a DPS STA to operate in lower capability (LC) mode and to transition to higher capability (HC) mode upon reception of an initial Control frame [TBD] transmitted by its associated DPS Supporting STA and that is addressed to the STA.
 The DPS STA remains in HC mode no longer than the TxOP duration and transitions back to the LC mode following conditions defined in this subclause.

 A DPS STA that is in LC mode shall be capable of receiving TBD PPDUs (e.g., with non-HT (duplicate) PPDU format using a rate of 6 Mbps, 12 Mbps, 24Mbps?).
 A DPS STA that is in HC mode (e.g., operating BW, NSS and MCSs) shall be capable of receiving all supported PPDU formats corresponding to the HC mode.